patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/patternfly-accessibility.md

 ## PatternFly accessibility standards

 Our goal is to meet [level AA in the Web Content Accessibility Guidelines 2.1](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_customize&levels=aaa).
-If you use or contribute to PatternFly, these are the accessibility guidelines you can expect PatternFly to meet:
+If you use or contribute to PatternFly, these are the accessibility guidelines you can expect PatternFly to meet the following:

 | Guideline  | Link  | Applies to  | Tested |
 | --- | --- | --- | --- |